Why are organisations at risk of password leaks and password dictionary attacks?

 Dictionary attacks are successful because they take advantage of the weakest link: the humans.
 A password dictionary attack is a method of breaking into a system by entering every word, from a database of commonly used words, as a password.
 The dictionary is composed of common names and words, popular keyboard patterns and character substitutions (P@ssw0rd2018!), and lists of leaked passwords that are available online.

 As long as users continue to use common and predictable passwords, dictionary attacks will continue to work.
 However, hackers are not the only ones who can take advantage of a password predictability.
-The best protection against a dictionary attack is using a password dictionary or blacklist during the password creation process.
-This means checking a new password against the blacklist, and preventing users from selecting passwords that are susceptible to attacks.
+The best protection against a dictionary attack is using a password dictionary or password deny list during the password creation process.
+This means checking a new password against the password list, and preventing users from selecting passwords that are susceptible to attacks.

-In this blog, we will investigate password blacklisting guidelines from compliance organisations.
-We will also examine the benefits of blacklisting leaked password and how user feedback can make all of the difference in choosing an acceptable password.
+In this blog, we will investigate password guidelines from compliance organisations.
+We will also examine the benefits of blocking leaked password and how user feedback can make all of the difference in choosing an acceptable password.

 Are existing password compliance requirements enough?